sesauoa/wdccxsesahackathon.com/docs/DEVELOPERS.md

 This was generated from using `RAFCE` from the react snippet plugin.

+**Export**

-Use just `export` when making components or a file that will contain multiple exports like a data file or const file e.g.
+Use `export` when making components or a file that will contain multiple exports like a data file or const file e.g.

 ```tsx
 import React from 'react';